U.S. History Lesson Plans and Resources

 George W. Bush, Our 43rd President

-A lesson plan from a Unit Titled "Like father Like Son: Presidential Families" For information about George W. Bush, see Biography of President George W. Bush.
+An activity from "Like father Like Son: Presidential Families" For information about George W. Bush, see Biography of President George W. Bush.

-A high school lesson plan from the Discovery School.com.
+A lesson plan from the Bill of Rights Institute.

 9/11 National Day of Service